parcel-bundler/website/src/recipes/web-extension.md

 {% endsamplefile %}
 {% endsample %}

 Running `yarn start` or `npm start` will start the development server.
-Source maps (and HMR for MV2) will work for background scripts, content scripts, the popup page, and the options page.
+Source maps and HMR will work for background scripts, the popup page, and the options page.
+For MV2, HMR will usually also work on content scripts.
 To add the extension to your browser, research how to load an extension unpacked (for example, in Chrome, [click "Load Unpacked"](https://developer.chrome.com/extensions/getstarted#manifest)).

 Running `yarn run build` or `npm run build` will give you the final web extension package, ready to be published.
 After zipping the output directory, you should be able to upload your file to your platform of choice, such as the Chrome Web Store.